Technical Guidelines for Global VLBI Observations

 The standard frequency for continuum observations is 86 GHz, covering a 512 MHz wide band from 86012.0 MHz to 85524.0 MHz.

 For spectral line observations at 3mm a tuning range of 84-95 GHz is available at Ef, Pv, Ys.
 The VLBA at present supports 80-96 GHz (NL, PT, FD, KP, OV, MK) except for the stations LA and BR which at the moment only support 80-90 GHz.
 Thus for the global 3mm VLBI array the common frequency range at the moment is 84-90 GHz.
 If another frequency setup than the standard setting is needed, the P.I. is asked to contact the European Schedule Coordinator before proposing.
+The 3mm tuning ranges and recording bandwidths are summarized here.

 ALMA observes 4 spectral windows (SPW) with centers at 86.268, 88.268, 98.38265 and 100.268 GHz and bandwidth of 1.875 GHz.
 In VLBI mode one of these spectral windows is choosen and recorded.
 For the GMVA standard setup SPW 1 (86.268 GHz) is recorded at ALMA.
 This covers a sky-frequency in the range of 85.34 - 87.20 GHz.
 Other frequency settings are in principle possible but are not tested and bear the risk of failure.
 Alternate frequency settings must match the frequency setups supported by the VLBA and the other GMVA stations.